 Google switched to measuring how your site performs on mobile.

-This particular error report often reports false positives.
-If you get an alert, do go ahead and check them, but know a lot of times, your site is fine on mobile and Google is just broken.
 The three errors reported are “Text too small to read,” “Clickable elements too close together,” and “Content wider than screen.”
-However, if your site is reported broken for one I find that it also says it is broken for all three.
+However, if your site is reported broken for one, I find it usually says it’s broken for all three.

 SHOPPING: Product Snippets